jmdejong/evilcadastre/README.md

 A turn based strategy game, with one update per day

-See rules.md for the idea
+See rules.md for the (outdated) idea